metacpan/metacpan-cpan-extracted/distros/Y/YAML-Tidy/README.md

 The default config: [.yamltidy](.yamltidy)

 An indentation of two spaces is recommended.
-Sequences will currently be zero-indented, because the hyphen `-` counts as indentation.
+Sequences will by default be zero-indented, because the hyphen `-` counts as indentation.
-An option to change that behaviour will be added.
+The option `block-sequence-in-mapping` can influence that.

 The best output for 4 spaces is subject to discussion for a lot of test cases.